Learning Planning-based Reasoning by Trajectories Collection and Process Reward Synthesizing: Results and Analysis

 \subsection{Auto-evaluation of Rationale Quality by GPT-4}

 The most important concern is whether the synthesised process reward can contribute to reasonable and reliable rationale generation.
-In order to evaluate the quality of the generated reasoning process, we propose to use GPT-4 for automatic evaluation.
-Specifically, following \citet{lima} and \citet{chatbot-arena}, we first design three dimensions to assess the rationales: \begin{itemize} \item \textit{Reasonable}: Each conclusion should be inferred by collecting evidence, instead of making up unknown facts. \item \textit{Concise}: The reasoning process should not tell anything irrelevant to the question. \item \textit{Logically Consistent}: There must not be contradiction in the process itself. \item \textit{Overall}: Give a comprehensive assessment by considering the above three aspects. \end{itemize} We then give \gptf~two reasoning process and ask it to judge which one is better or it is a tie for each aspect.
-The detailed prompt is shown in Figure~\ref{fig:cmp-prompt}.
+In order to evaluate this, we propose to use GPT-4 for automatic evaluation.
+Specifically, following \citet{lima} and \citet{chatbot-arena}, we first formalize three dimensions to assess the rationales: \textit{Reasonable}, \textit{Concise}, and \textit{Logically Consistent}.
+We then give \gptf~two reasoning process and ask it to judge which one is better or it is a tie for each aspect.
+The critique details and prompt are shown in Figure~\ref{fig:cmp-prompt}.
 In order to avoid the bias caused by prediction errors of the two models, we first find a subset of questions where both the solutions given by the two models lead to the correct answer.
 After that, we randomly sampled 261 questions from the subset for evaluation.
 The results are shown in Figure~\ref{fig:win-rate}.
 From all the three aspects, pDPO performs much better than vanilla DPO without process reward.
 Around 67.8\% solutions of pDPO are deemed to have higher overall quality.
 Besides, for the most important view, among 52.5\% questions, pDPO can generate more reasonable rationales.
-And it is also suggest that the process supervision can help make the rationale more breif but accurate.
-From the figure we can find that nearly 60\% responses by pDPO are more compact.
+We can also find that nearly 60\% responses by pDPO are more compact, suggesting that the process supervision can help make the rationale more brief but accurate.